SpaceK33z/plex-tvtime-webhook/README.md

 Run `./register.js` in this repository.
 Do what the command tells you.

-Run the webserver with `node index.js` and make sure to keep it running via e.g. systemd (TODO: add systemd example).
+Run the webserver with `node index.js` and make sure you have some way to keep it running.
+For Linux users with `systemd` you can look at [plex-tvtime-webhook.service](./plex-tvtime-webhook.service)

 Make sure you know Plex can access the IP and port where the webserver runs.